anagha-microsoft/databricks-workshops/general-workshop/ReadMe.md

 5. Generate canned reports & visualization, and persist to Parquet to the **DISTRIBUTION** zone of storage<br>
 6. Integrate reports generated to a reporting datamart RDBMS<br>
 7. Create a batch job to automate report generation in Spark and and integration with reporting datamart for BI<br>

+The NYC taxi dataset (yellow and green taxi trips) is leveraged in the labs.

 ## Next
 [Provisioning guide](docs/1-provisioning-guide/ProvisioningGuide.md)<br>